Boss Lab

 Ellie Thompson.

-Ron Mitchell, MD is a Professor of Otolaryngology and Pediatrics and Chief of Pediatric Otolaryngology, UT Southwestern Medical Center, Children's Medical Center Dallas.
-He was the Chair of the update to the guideline “Tonsillectomy in Children” published by the American Academy of Otolaryngology, Head and Neck Surgery in 2019.
-He has been involved in research into the clinical aspects of obstructive sleep apnea (OSA) in children for the last 20 years and was a site PI for the Childhood Adenotonsillectomy Study (CHAT) study and the Pediatric Adenotonsillectomy Study for Snoring (PATS) and has more than 180 peer-reviewed publications (as well as books, book chapters, editorials, and reviews) on OSA.
-He is the site PI for Project CONNECTS and clinically, directs the otolaryngology and sleep medicine divisions at UT Southwestern/Dallas Children’s Medical Center and is the past president for the American Society of Pediatric Otolaryngology (ASPO).
+Ron Mitchell, M.D., is a professor of Otolaryngology and Pediatrics and chief of Pediatric Otolaryngology, UT Southwestern Medical Center, Children's Medical Center Dallas.
+He was the chair of the update to the guideline “Tonsillectomy in Children,” published by the American Academy of Otolaryngology, Head and Neck Surgery in 2019.
+He has been involved in research into the clinical aspects of obstructive sleep apnea (OSA) in children for the last 20 years and was a site PI for the Childhood Adenotonsillectomy Study (CHAT) study and the Pediatric Adenotonsillectomy Study for Snoring (PATS) and has more than 180 peer-reviewed publications (as well as books, book chapters, editorials and reviews) on OSA.
+He is the site PI for Project CONNECTS and clinically directs the otolaryngology and sleep medicine divisions at UT Southwestern/Dallas Children’s Medical Center.
+He is also a past president for the American Society of Pediatric Otolaryngology (ASPO).

 Ron Mitchell.